GameJs/gamejs/README.md

 GameJs
 =======

 GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas.
-Its API is modeled after the successful PyGame <http://pygame.org> library.
+Its API is modeled after the successful PyGame library <http://pygame.org>.

-  * Powerful, proven, and thin abstraction for 2D
-  * Sane JavaScript!
-With CommonJs support
-  * Runs in modern browsers
-  * optional server-side integration with RingoJs <http://ringojs.org>

-The API will change though it will converge to a sensible translation of PyGame concepts to JavaScript.
+GameJs comes with a development server to make it easier to write your software as CommonJs modules <http://ringojs.org/wiki/Modules_in_RingoJS>.
+Optionally, you can ditch the server and let a loader like Yabble deal with the CommonJs requirements <https://github.com/jbrantly/yabble>.

 Install
 ========

 If you downloaded a release just unzip the files.
+Read more in section 'Usage'.

-Developer Version
+Install Developer Version
 ----------------------------------

 You need: